ideag/tinytoc/readme.txt

 1. (optional) Modify options via `WP Admin > Settings > tinyTOC`, if needed.
 Plugin automatically embeds TOC top of post content, but you can use a widget, a shortcode (`[toc]`), a couple of template tags (`the_toc()/get_toc()`) for other integration options.

 == Frequently Asked Questions ==

+= I don't see tinyTOC Widget in the available widget list. =

+You need to activate the widget via plugin Settings page (`WP Admin > Settings > tinyTOC`)

 == Screenshots ==